molloy-lab/ck-phylo-workshop/day1/activityD.md

 ```
 *and then continue with the analysis.*

-**Optional:** Repeat the tasks above varying the number of gene trees (e.g., 50 and 100) and compare these results to those for 10K gene trees.
+**Optional:** Repeat the tasks above taking a species tree estimated on the reduced set of 100 gene trees.
+Compare the results.

 Credits
 ---